-The White House Employs Someone Whose Job Is To Tape Back Together Papers That Trump Rips Up
+The White House Employs Someone Whose Job Is To Tape Together Papers That Trump Rips Up

 Under former President Obama, records were carefully preserved and sent to the National Archives in accordance with the Presidential Records Act.
 The policy requires that all memos, letters, documents, and papers touched by the president be kept as historical records in the National Archives.

 Another unnamed sourced told Politico that Trump would tear up “anything that happened to be on his desk that he was done with,” and that aides were unable to prompt the president to break his habit.
-Lartey and Young said that as recently as their departure, staffers were still tasked with taping the pages back together.

 White House staffers have had to tape back together "like a jigsaw puzzle" presidential records that President Trump rips up in order to stay in line with the Presidential Records Act, Politico reports https://t.co/3bgpYMQUMj